NKB 200cc/64cc ULTRA HIGH FLOW CYLINDER HEADS

 PART NUMBER # NKB-274-SH

-These heads are also available in angle plug style, and without steam holes.
+These heads are also available in angle plug style, and with steam holes.
 See our other listings.

 A breakdown of the part number.